 College parking regulations are in effect day and night, including holidays and school breaks.
 Enforcement areas include all College property as well as surrounding streets and parking lots.

-- Students and employees may purchase one additional permit for another vehicle for the same fee as above.
+- Students may purchase one additional permit for another vehicle for the same fee as above.

-- Parking citation fines will double if not paid at the Campus Police office, or an appeal action filed, within seven days from the date of issuance.
+- Parking citation fines will double if not paid at the Campus Police office, or an appeal action filed, within 30 days from the date of issuance.